African-American candidates for President of the United States: Barack Obama

+Kamala Harris

 Other candidates

 Alan Keyes ran for president again in 2000 and in 2008.

 In 2004, Carol Moseley Braun and Al Sharpton were unsuccessful candidates in the Democratic primaries.

 "Tea Party" Republican Herman Cain staged a run for the presidency in 2012.
 He received a brief surge of attention and popularity but withdrew before any primaries were held.

 Neurosurgeon Ben Carson ran for the Republican nomination in the 2016 election.
 He polled well for a time in late 2015, but withdrew after the first Super Tuesday.
 Carson received 857,039 votes during the Republican primaries; this total represented 2.75% of the votes cast.
 He was supported by seven delegates at the Republican National Convention.

 In early 2019, U.S. senators Kamala Harris and Cory Booker declared their presidential campaigns for the 2020 Democratic nomination within weeks of each other.
 Both withdrew from the race before any nominating contests were held.
 On December 3, 2019, Harris ended her presidential campaign, and Booker followed on January 13, 2020.
 Meanwhile, former Massachusetts governor Deval Patrick was a late entrant into the race for the Democratic presidential nomination.

+On May 22, 2023, U.S. Senator Tim Scott announced his candidacy for the Republican nomination for the 2024 presidential election.
+He withdrew from the race before any nominating contests were held.